ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

    }

+Assuming the  following expression '2 + (3 / log(1 + x))' which uses a
+variable named 'x'  that has not been registered  with the appropriate symbol_table  instance and  is not  a locally  defined variable,  once compiled the  above denoted post compilation error handling code shall produce the following output:

+  Error: ERR184 - Undefined symbol: 'x'
+  Error[00] Pos:17 Type:[Syntax] Msg: ERR184 - Undefined symbol: 'x'

 For  expressions  comprised  of  multiple  lines,  the  error position provided in the  parser_error object can  be converted into  a pair of line and column numbers by invoking the 'update_error' function as  is